• Recipes

 panzerotti recipe step 2

-Step 2) - In another bowl, pour the water.
-Add the salt, extra virgin olive oil and mix until the salt is dissolved.
+Step 2) - In another bowl, pour the water, add the salt and olive oil, and stir until the salt dissolves.
+Gradually add the dry ingredients, mixing continuously.

-PLEASE NOTE: The amount of water is only indicative.
-Much depends on the absorption of the flours used.
-Keep in mind that the dough should be firm but not hard and not sticky.
+NOTE: The exact amount of water may vary depending on the flour.
+The dough should be firm but soft, not sticky.

 panzerotti recipe step 3